Alvy Ray Smith: Career

 His first art show was at the Stanford Coffeehouse.
-From 1969 to 1973 he was an associate professor of Electrical Engineering and Computer Science at New York University, under chairman Herbert Freeman, one of the earliest computer graphics researchers.
+From 1969 to 1973, he was an associate professor of Electrical Engineering and Computer Science at New York University, under chairman Herbert Freeman, one of the earliest computer graphics researchers.
 He taught briefly at the University of California, Berkeley in 1974.

-While at Xerox PARC in 1974, Smith worked with Richard Shoup on SuperPaint, one of the first computer raster graphics editor, or 'paint', programs.
-Smith's major contribution to this software was the creation of the HSV color space, also known as HSB.
+In 1972 a skiing accident forced him into a period of introspection.
+During his recovery, he resolved to merge his passions for art and technology.
+In 1974, he joined the Xerox Palo Alto Research Center (PARC), where he worked on SuperPaint, the first interactive color graphics program.
+This experience introduced him to digital light and inspired his commitment to computer graphics.
+Smith's major contribution to this software was the creation of the HSV color space.
 He created his first computer animations on the SuperPaint system.

 In 1975, Smith joined the new Computer Graphics Laboratory at New York Institute of Technology (NYIT), where he was given the job title "Information Quanta".
 There, working alongside a traditional cel animation studio, he met Ed Catmull and several core personnel of Pixar.
 Smith worked on a series of newer paint programs, including Paint3, the first true-color raster graphics editor.
-As part of this work, he co-invented the concept of the alpha channel.
+As part of this work he co-invented the concept of the alpha channel.
 He was also the programmer and collaborator on Ed Emshwiller's animation Sunstone, included in the collection of the Museum of Modern Art in New York.
-Smith worked at NYIT until 1979, and then briefly at the Jet Propulsion Laboratory with Jim Blinn on the Carl Sagan Cosmos: A Personal Voyage television series.
+Smith worked at NYIT until 1979 and then briefly at the Jet Propulsion Laboratory with Jim Blinn on the Carl Sagan Cosmos: A Personal Voyage television series.

-With Ed Catmull, Smith was a founding member of the Lucasfilm Computer Division, which developed computer graphics software, including early renderer technology.
-As director of the Computer Graphics Project, Smith created and directed the "Genesis Demo" in Star Trek II: The Wrath of Khan, and conceived and directed the short animated film The Adventures of André & Wally B., animated by John Lasseter.
-At some point in the 1980s, a designer suggested naming a new digital compositing computer the "Picture Maker".
-Smith thought that the laser-based device have a catchier name, and came up with "Pixer", which after a meeting was changed to "Pixar".
+Smith was a founding member, with Ed Catmull, of the Lucasfilm Computer Division, which developed computer graphics software including early rendering technology.
+In 1982 Smith directed his Lucasfilm team in the creation of a 3D computer animated sequence, the Genesis Demo, for Paramount’s Star Trek II: The Wrath of Khan, the debut appearance of what would become Pixar on the big screen.
+In 1984, Smith conceived and directed The Adventures of André and Wally B., a pioneering animated short produced during his tenure at Lucasfilm's Computer Graphics Division.
+This project demonstrated the potential of computer-generated imagery (CGI) in storytelling, blending advanced technology with creative artistry.